idtx314/mill_controller/README.md

 4. In your terminal, move into your catkin workspace by entering, for example, `cd ~/catkin_ws`.

-5. Source your development setup.\*sh file, for example by entering `source devel/setup.bash` if you are using a bash terminal.
+5. Source your development "setup.\*sh" file, for example by entering `source devel/setup.bash` if you are using a bash terminal.

 6. Enter `roslaunch mill_controller image_calibration.launch`.
 If your video port is not /dev/video1, add the argument ` video_device:=/dev/video#`, replacing # with the number of your video port name.
 The launch file will begin a NORMAL calibration by default.
 If you wish to perform a FULL calibration, add the argument `calibration:=FULL`

 7. You should be presented with two windows: an image of the X-Carve workspace, and a window with instructions.
-If the mill carriage is blocking the image, consider moving it by operating the X-Carve directly and sending the command `G0 X250 Y500` while in G90 and G21 modes.
-See the [Operating the X-Carve Directly] section for more details.
+If the mill carriage is blocking the image, refer to step 1.

 ![calibration window](./images/im_calibration4.png)